gabrielsoltz/metahub/README.md

 - Integrate MetaHub directly as Security Hub custom action to use it directly from the AWS Console
 - Created enriched HTML reports for your findings that you can filter, sort, group, and download
 - Create Security Hub Insights based on MetaHub context

-# Features

-**MetaHub** provides a range of ways to list and manage security findings for investigation, suppression, updating, and integration with other tools or alerting systems.
-To avoid _Shadowing_ and _Duplication_, MetaHub organizes related findings together when they pertain to the same resource.
-For more information, refer to [Findings Aggregation](#findings-aggregation)

-**MetaHub** queries the affected resources directly in the affected account to provide additional **context** using the following options:

-- **[Config](#Config)**: Fetches the most important configuration values from the affected resource.
-- **[Associations](#Associations)**: Fetches all the associations of the affected resource, such as IAM roles, security groups, and more.
-- **[Tags](#Tags)**: Queries tagging from affected resources
-- **[CloudTrail](#CloudTrail)**: Queries CloudTrail in the affected account to identify who created the resource and when, as well as any other related critical events
-- **[Account](#Account)**: Fetches extra information from the account where the affected resource is running, such as the account name, security contacts, and other information.

-**MetaHub** supports filters on top of these context\* outputs to automate the detection of other resources with the same issues.
-You can filter security findings affecting resources tagged in a certain way (e.g., `Environment=production`) and combine this with filters based on Config or Associations, like, for example, if the resource is public, if it is encrypted, only if they are part of a VPC, if they are using a specific IAM role, and more.
-For more information, refer to **[Config filters](#config-filters)** and **[Tags filters](#tags-filters)** for more information.

-But that's not all.
-If you are using **MetaHub** with Security Hub, you can even combine the previous filters with the Security Hub native filters (**[AWS Security Hub filtering](security-hub-filtering)**).
-You can filter the same way you would with the AWS CLI utility using the option `--sh-filters`, but in addition, you can save and re-use your filters as YAML files using the option `--sh-template`.

-If you prefer, With **MetaHub**, you can back **[enrich your findings directly in AWS Security Hub](#enriching-findings)** using the option `--enrich-findings`.
-This action will update your AWS Security Hub findings using the field `UserDefinedFields`.
-You can then create filters or [Insights](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-insights.html) directly in AWS Security Hub and take advantage of the contextualization added by MetaHub.

-When investigating findings, you may need to update security findings altogether. **MetaHub** also allows you to execute **[bulk updates](#updating-workflow-status)** to AWS Security Hub findings, such as changing Workflow Status using the option `--update-findings`.
-As an example, you identified that you have hundreds of security findings about public resources.
-Still, based on the MetaHub context, you know those resources are not effectively public as they are protected by routing and firewalls.
-You can update all the findings for the output of your MetaHub query with one command.
-When updating findings using MetaHub, you also update the field `Note` of your finding with a custom text for future reference.

-**MetaHub** supports different **[Output Modes](#output-modes)**, some of them **json based** like **json-inventory**, **json-statistics**, **json-short**, **json-full**, but also powerfull **html**, **xlsx** and **csv**.
-These outputs are customizable; you can choose which columns to show.
-For example, you may need a report about your affected resources, adding the tag Owner, Service, and Environment and nothing else.
-Check the configuration file and define the columns you need.

-**MetaHub** supports **multi-account setups**.
-You can run the tool from any environment by assuming roles in your AWS Security Hub `master` account and your `child/service` accounts where your resources live.
-This allows you to fetch aggregated data from multiple accounts using your AWS Security Hub multi-account implementation while also fetching and enriching those findings with data from the accounts where your affected resources live based on your needs.
-Refer to [Configuring Security Hub](#configuring-security-hub) for more information.

 # Customizing Configuration